gatsbyjs/gatsby/docs/blog/2020-05-12-strapi-instant-content-preview-plugin/index.md

 ![](./gatsby_strapi.jpg "Gatsby and Strapi logos")

 Strapi is the #1 open source headless CMS frontend developers all over the world love.
 You can easily and quickly manage your content through an API and it's made entirely with Node & React.
-Gatsby developers will feel right at home in a Javascript environment that they know like the back of their hand.
+Gatsby developers will feel right at home in a JavaScript environment that they know like the back of their hand.

 A lot of developers in the community are already familiar with setting up Gatsby with Strapi, and happy with how easy it is to combine the two.
 People really appreciate how [the Gatsby source plugin](https://www.gatsbyjs.org/packages/gatsby-source-strapi/) works great for easily and seamlessly pulling any Strapi content into any Gatsby application.